Back to Top

 The Gasification Systems Program is pursuing development in promising areas of advanced gasification technologies to lower costs and increase efficiency of modular syngas production and syngas conversion to value-added products.
 By combining gasification of biomass and waste materials with carbon capture in these systems, net-zero and even net-negative carbon emissions performance is attainable to support ambitious long-term goals for decarbonization of the U.S. economy.
 The Program also plans to leverage ongoing technological advances to make rapid advances in reactor engineering and design.
 Notably, these include exponentially increasing computing power at lower costs, expected to allow increasingly realistic computer models to simulate feedstock conversion during gasification, and breakthroughs in advanced manufacturing to significantly drop the capital costs for small-scale reactors and modular plants.

-In the biomass gasification field, moving bed or fixed bed gasifiers and fluidized bed gasifiers comprise the vast majority of gasifiers used, given their relative flexibility in handling varying feed streams and suitability to the sizes needed for typical applications.
-However, high-temperature, oxygen- or steam-blown, pressurized, entrained-flow gasification of biomass-containing feed streams has been advocated as an important area of focus for R&D, considering the higher efficiency and reaction intensity of entrained gasification.
-NETL has begun to make inroads into this area as it supports R&D of high-pressure modular gasifiers (mainly entrained flow type), high-pressure feeding of lower quality fuels including biomass/waste blends, lower cost air separation for modular systems, and so on.
-The R&D strategy is to continue pursuing gasifier technology for higher efficiency gasification of waste/biomass blends and reduction of those technology costs.
+In the biomass gasification field, moving bed or fixed bed gasifiers and fluidized bed gasifiers at low pressure are common, given their relative flexibility in handling varying feed streams and suitability to the sizes needed for typical applications.
+However, oxygen- or steam-blown highly pressurized gasification of biomass-containing feed streams has been advocated for R&D, which should enable higher efficiency and reaction intensity of these systems.

 Biomass/wastes co-gasification